Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Internship leads to part-time job for cinema student Heidi Schlegel

-Meet Heidi Schlegel, a senior majoring in cinema and digital arts.
+Meet Heidi Schlegel, a senior majoring in cinema arts.

-Faculty Profile: Meet Associate Professor Jeremy Braverman, Cinema and Digital Arts
+Faculty Profile: Meet Associate Professor Jeremy Braverman, Cinema Arts

 Associate Professor Jeremy Braverman earned his M.F.A in film and video from Columbia College and a B.A. in politics from Cornell College.
 He has been teaching the craft of filmmaking to aspiring artists at the university level since 2000.
 Outside of his first love of teaching, he is an independent filmmaker and works as a freelance director and assistant director.